 Intended Learning Outcomes

-10 hours scheduled opportunity for synchronous team/individual activity100 hours working on core online resources (includes preparation for both assessments)20 hours completion of coursework essay20 hours completion of end-of-course exercise
+24 hours scheduled synchronous class activity48 hours working on core online resources (includes preparation for both assessments)24 hours completion of coursework essay24 hours completion of end-of-course exercise

 1: Essay weighted 50%